smartlawhub/Legal-Data-Analysis/lesson1/Lists et al/task.md

 ## Lists

 <b>1.</b> Another type of variable is a <em>list</em>, which is exactly what you think it is: it lists things, such
 as data, or even other variables, or even other lists !
 Lists are denoted by using brackets and commas.
-You update a list by using the function `.append()` directly from the list.
+You update a list by using the function `.append()` directly from the list, as follows: see that the item you added with append now appears at the end of the list.

 ```python
 my_list = [1, "Frivolous", text_var2, ["this is list number", 2], "Peake"]